LmanTW/Light-Framework/Documents/02-Get-Started/02-Create-An-Simple-Application.md

-# Create An Application
+# Create An Simple Application
-Let's build an application with Light-Framework that contains two main components.
+Let's build an simple application with Light-Framework that contains two main components.

 ## Create A HTTP Server
 If you don't know how to create a http server, here's an example using [node.js](https://nodejs.org/en) and [express](https://expressjs.com/).